 Out in the crowded cafe’, we were taking his breakfast.
 The worldview was entirely different from what I used to feel from inside the body.
 It was great to inhale the aroma of brewing coffee.
-It was brilliant to see the diversity of people, and to look at the bright sunshine and the birds purposely ﬂying in various directions.
-It was a magniﬁcent world out there and I began to understand how easy it was to get engrossed with living.
+It was brilliant to see the diversity of people, to look at the bright sunshine and the birds purposely ﬂying in various directions.
+It was a magniﬁcent world out there and I began to understand how easy it was to get engrossed with living the daily life.

 ‘So what exactly is it that you want to educate me on?’
 He asked.

-‘Isn’t it a wasted trip?’
+‘I'd say you wasted the trip.’
 He chuckled, ‘I think I know a thing or two about it already.’

 ‘Do you really?’
 I commented.